-During 2017, no new lawsuits were brought against the Association by any person covered by the Association and no adverse judgments were entered against the Association at the trial level.
+During 2018, no new lawsuits were brought against the Association by any person covered by the Association, and no adverse judgments were entered against the Association at the trial level.
 Other claims litigation involving the Association are either dormant or not being prosecuted by the plaintiffs.
+Five assessment protests were filed by health insurers in connection with the assessment attributable to the Penn Treaty insolvency.
+Four of these assessments were withdrawn, and the fifth remains pending.

-On August 17, 2017, the 8th Circuit Court of Appeals in Missouri issued its opinion in Jo Ann Howard and Associates, P.C. et al v.
-James Douglas Cassity, et al. The court affirmed the judgment of the district court in part, reversed in part and remanded the case to the district court for additional proceedings consistent with the 8th Circuit's opinion.
-The initial case was brought by the Association along with six other guaranty associations, the National Organization of Life and Health Insurance Guaranty Associations representing the other affected guaranty associations and the Special Deputy Receiver of Lincoln Memorial Life Insurance Company, Memorial Service Life Insurance Company and National Prearranged Services, Inc., to recover assets in connection with the insolvency of Lincoln Memorial Life Insurance Company, Memorial Service Life Insurance Company and National Prearranged Services, Inc. The Association and other plaintiffs prevailed in the district court and received a judgment just shy of \$391 million.
-The 8th Circuit held that the case should have been tried to the court as a breach of trust case, rather than to a jury as a negligence case, and set aside the judgment.
-The case is back before the district court and set for trial in November 2018 as a breach of trust case.
-In the fall of 2013, the trial of a companion criminal case against six persons who were also defendants in the above-described civil suit ended with five guilty pleas and one jury conviction, plus restitution and forfeiture orders in favor of the plaintiffs in the civil suit.
+In November 2018, the retrial of Jo Ann Howard and Associates, P.C. et al v.
+James Douglas Cassity, et al. began in the Federal District Court of Missouri, Eastern District.
+The evidentiary portion of the trial concluded in January 2019.
+The case was tried to the court (no jury) as a breach of trust case.
+A decision from the court is expected in the second quarter of 2019.
+The plaintiffs are the Association along with six other guaranty associations, the National Organization of Life and Health Insurance Guaranty Associations representing the other affected guaranty associations, and the Special Deputy Receiver of Lincoln Memorial Life Insurance Company, Memorial Service Life Insurance Company, and National Prearranged Services, Inc. The basis of the suit is to recover assets for wrongdoing by the bank trustees in connection with the insolvency of Lincoln Memorial Life Insurance Company, Memorial Service Life Insurance Company, and National Prearranged Services, Inc. In the fall of 2013, the trial of a companion criminal case against six persons who were also defendants in the above-described civil suit ended with five guilty pleas and one jury conviction, plus restitution and forfeiture orders in favor of the plaintiffs in the civil suit.
 The criminal defendants are either in prison or have served their sentences.